 By Gretchen Schisla

 Let’s assume you have a unique and exceptional product that the consumer will LOVE – just as soon as they try it.
-What if they’re staring at the store shelf and still don’t see it sitting there?
+But, they’re staring at the store shelf and still don’t see it sitting there.
 A strong brand is all about recognition and clarity.
 Your package can have the coolest design on the shelf, but if it doesn’t give the consumer a FAST read on what the product is and the benefits it offers, the design hasn’t done its job.

 When Angie Carl, creator of a delicious and healthy coconut butter came to Enrich in 2015, her brand was 2 years old and was being sold in grocery stores and online.